FreedomBen/breakout71/Readme.md

 - gravity is flipped on the opposite side to the puck (for coins)
 - balls have gravity
 - coins don't have gravity
-- [colin] yoyo - when the ball falls back down, it curbs towards your puck (after hitting a brick or top)
-- [colin] single block combo - get +1 combo if the ball only breaks a single block before reaching the puck
 - [colin] mirror puck - a mirrored puck at the top of the screen follows as you move the bottom puck. it helps with keeping combos up and preventing the ball from touching the ceiling. it could appear as a hollow puck so as to not draw too much attention from the main bottom puck.
 - [colin] side pucks - same as above but with two side pucks.
 - [colin] ball coins - coins share the same physics as coins and bounce on walls and bricks